Virtual Learning at DC Scholars

 - Holding Virtual Open Houses so families can learn more about how to help their students learn at home;

-- Providing virtual instruction via Zoom four days a week;
+- Providing virtual instruction via Zoom five days a week;

 - Checking in with students regularly to see how they are doing and motivating them to do their best;

 - Assessing scholars’ progress regularly to ensure that we are tailoring our instruction to each student; and